-Starting with a scenic drive to the traditional mountain chalet, Villa Tatra envelops you in a warm, welcoming atmosphere that is well worth the trip for a classic Polish or Eastern European three-course-lunch meal, smoked salmon and trout on the smoked platter combination, homemade pastry with coffee, and a bistro/bar area that serves cocktails and 40 different European and domestic beers.
+Starting with a scenic drive to the traditional mountain chalet, Villa Tatra envelops you in a warm, welcoming atmosphere that is well worth the trip for a classic Polish or Eastern European meal with pierogi-dumplings, Polish kielbasa-sausage and sauerkraut, smoked salmon and trout on the smoked platter combination, homemade pastry with coffee, and a bistro/bar area that serves cocktails and 30 different European and domestic beers.
 This will be an occasion that you will not soon forget, and will bring you back time after time.

 When to visit

 We are open on Friday for dinner between 5 and 9 p.m. and Saturday and Sunday for dinner from 4 until 9 p.m.
 (Reservations are recommended.)
 The business hours will be changed again in May.
 In winter and spring when our business hours may vary, we are always ready to host your rehearsal dinner, small wedding or special event on Friday, Saturday or Sunday.